stephenfletchtek/CV/README.md

 Name | Description | Tech/tools
 ---- | ----------- | ----------
 [Reef Runner](https://github.com/stephenfletchtek/team-sea-urchins)| A 2D sidescroller game that can be played on a mobile phone or desktop computer.
 Currently **deployed** at https://reefrunner.herokuapp.com/ | Phaser, Javascript, Heroku, Cypress
 [Acebook](https://github.com/stephenfletchtek/the-axylotls-acebook)| A social media web app where you can make posts including text and images.
-You can like or comment on posts| Express, Nodemon, Handlebars, Mongoose, ESint, Jest, Cypress
+You can like or comment on posts| Javascript, Express, Nodemon, Handlebars, Mongoose, ESlint, Jest, Cypress
 [Makers BnB](https://github.com/stephenfletchtek/Makersbnb)| A Web Site for viewing and booking Bed and Breakfast accommodation | Ruby, Sinatra, Rack, PreSql, Bootstrap, Rspec

 ## Skills